-Join us for our Special Events throughout the year!Click on the special events images below for more information about them!
+Join us for our Special Events throughout the year!Click on the special event image below for more information!

 The New York State Board of Regents granted a charter to the Madison County Historical Society on March 29, 1900

 The Madison County Historical Society’s mission is to preserve, collect, promote, and exhibit the history of Madison County and its fifteen towns and one city through the development of programs that enhance the county’s heritage for the people of Madison County and those studying the county’s heritage.
 The society’s headquarters, Cottage Lawn, located in Oneida, is an 1849 Gothic Revival Villa designed by prominent architect Alexander Jackson Davis.
 Cottage Lawn is preserved and operated as a historic museum.

 The Madison County Historical Society, located in Oneida, NY, is housed in a beautifully designed 19th century Gothic Revival Villa designed by Alexander Jackson Davis who felt that architecture should be in harmony with nature.
 The brick masonry home has a stucco façade and the characteristic Gothic Revival architectural features of gothic pointed gables, steep high pitched roofs, and carved verge boards.
 Also on the grounds is a board and batten carriage barn.